 This is a great plugin that enables you to easily change the access permissions of the different user levels easily without the need for complex code.
 I usually like to give website owners ‘Editor’ access but also add to it access to widgets and menus, without giving them access to all the appearance functionality.
 The main disadvantage of this plugin is that it is rather large, and when coupled with some of these other plugins can cause size overload, slowing down usage of the website.

 Which WordPress plugin didn’t make the list?

 I also looked into the idea of using an inline editor plugin several times.
 In theory, this sounds like a great idea.
-WordPress pulls content from so many different places; pages, posts, custom post types, custom fields, widget area etc. Website owners often struggle to work out which section the content they are trying to edit is actually coming from.
-An inline editor allows the website owner to edit content from the front end while viewing the actual page, without the need to login to the Dashboard and find the Page.
+WordPress pulls content from so many different places; pages, posts, custom post types, custom fields, widget area etc. Website owners often struggle to work out where a section of content they are trying to edit is actually coming from.
+An inline editor allows the website owner to edit content from the front end while viewing the actual page, without the need to login to the dashboard and find the page.

-An Inline Editor would allow you to view a live webpage and hover over individual text section to click on and enable editing for that section.
-While editing that section a basic TinyMCE WYSIWYG editor displays allowing content to be changed directly on the page and save the changes on completion.
-This all sounds really good in theory, however when I actually tried a couple of the recommended plugins of this nature I was very disappointed… None of them seemed to in any way live up to the promises they were making.
+An inline editor would allow you to view a live webpage and hover over an individual text section to click on and enable editing for that section.
+While editing that section a basic TinyMCE WYSIWYG editor displays, and this allows content to be changed directly on the page, and then have the changes saved on completion.
+This all sounds really good in theory, however when I actually tried a couple of the recommended plugins of this nature I was very disappointed.
+None of them seemed to in any way live up to the promises they were making.
 They often resulted in clunky update processes which were not as complete as updates made from the WordPress Admin area.
-As plugin development improves though, this is defiantly a good area to re-visit to help make editing wordpress websites as easy as possible for website owners.
+As plugin development improves though, this is definitely a good area to re-visit to help make editing WordPress websites as easy as possible for website owners.

 Do you have a free plugin for WordPress that you use to make things a little easier for website owners?
 Please mention it below in the Comments.